Solutions That Help You into The United States

 Option 1: Are you an Immediate Relative?

-• a spouse
+• Are you a spouse of a U.S. citizen?

-• a recent widow or widower
+• Are you a recent widow or widower of a U.S. citizen?

-• an adopted child
+• Are you an adopted child of a U.S. citizen?

 As a spouse, you can obtain your Green card through the Adjustment of Status or K3/CR1 Spouse Visa.

-• Unmarried child, age 21 or older
+• Unmarried child, 21 or older

 Option 3: Are you a Preferred Employee?

-• managers and executives of multinational companies
+• Big-shot managers and executives in multinational companies.

-• professionals, skilled or unskilled labor
+• Professionals, skilled workers, or even those doing unskilled labor.

 Option 4: Can you enter the Green Card Lottery?